HOKA Bondi 9 Running Shoe Review

 Cushioning

 The HOKA Bondi 9 delivers most in its cushioning.
-The supercritical EVA foam in the midsole, with a stack height of 41.5mm at the heel and 34.5mm at the forefoot, offers responsive protection, providing a fun and comfortable ride for easy pace and recovery runs.
+The supercritical EVA foam in the midsole, with a stack height of 41.5mm at the heel and 34.5mm at the forefoot, offers excellent protection, providing a fun and comfortable ride for easy pace and recovery runs.

 Pros